 So, here are the most common reasons why your WordPress plugin or theme won’t install and what to do about them:

-1. The Wrong File Format Was Uploaded
+1. Uploading the Wrong File Format

 Typically, you’ll encounter an installation error during the manual upload of a theme or plugin through the Add New / Upload option in WordPress (as opposed to directly installing from the WordPress repository):